casantosmu/dog-social-api/README.md

 This repository contains the API for a social network dedicated to dog lovers.

+## Environment Variables

+This repository contains the API for a social network dedicated to dog lovers.

+Before starting the project, make sure to configure the required environment variables.
+You can find the necessary variables in the .env.example file.
+Copy this file to .env and modify it with your specific settings.

 ## Usage

 To start the project, run the following command: